 In contrast, for the countries that are net importers of travel and tourism services, the balance is generally much smaller as a share of GDP.
 In absolute terms, the largest importer of travel services is China (over $200 billion or 1.7 percent of GDP on average during 2015-19), followed by Germany and Russia (Table 2, panel 2).

 Table 3 provides a breakdown of the current account balance for tourism-dependent economies which includes the merchandise income balance, the balance on services net of international travel, the primary income balance (which mostly reflects investment income), and the secondary income balance (mostly capturing workers’ remittances).
 From the perspective of their external accounts during the pre-COVID period, countries relying heavily on tourism revenues had sizable current account deficits, very large deficits in their merchandise trade balance (including imports of oil), as well as a negative primary income balance (Table 3), being generally large net debtors in terms of their international investment position (Table 4).
-In contrast, most tourism-dependent economies receive positive secondary income flows.
+One example is St Kitts and Nevis: its average current account deficit in 2015-19 was over 8 percent of GDP; its surplus on the international travel balance was close to 30 percent, with its deficit on merchandise trade of the same order of magnitude and a net debtor position exceeding 80 percent of GDP.
+In contrast, most tourism-dependent economies receive positive secondary income flows (exceeding 10 percent of GDP in the cases of Jamaica and Jordan, for example).
 Table 4 also shows that while their GDP per capita in 2019 spanned a wide range, tourism-dependent countries are mostly in the middle income and high income category.

 A second category of services affected by the “travel shock” is transport.
 For this category, the crisis took a heavy toll on passenger transport (particularly airline revenues).
 In relation to GDP, these revenues are particularly important for countries hosting important international airlines such as Ethiopia, Iceland, Panama, Qatar, Turkey, and the United Arab Emirates.
 Revenues from freight transport were much more resilient.
 Unfortunately, however, the breakdown between the different categories of transport services is available for only a subset of countries, complicating the task of separating out passenger transportation for a global analysis.
 For the countries providing a breakdown between different transportation categories, passenger transportation accounts for about ¼ of the total, with freight accounting for about half and the “other” category for the remaining quarter.
 The number of countries for which net revenues from transport services is high is also much more limited than for travel services, and includes in particular Panama, Cyprus, and Iceland, which also have high travel revenues (Table 5).
+Among the more limited set of countries providing a breakdown of those net revenues,

 The Crisis